CallinCeriani/blast2tree/README.md

 ## Analysis functions

+Pre-align & trim|--Z
+> Standardizes references markers before using them in blast search and downstream processing

 Build|--A
 > Creates blastdb for each genome and does a blast search against your provided reference markers (e.g. ITS.fa), extracting the relevant hit sequences.